 How to apply

-Make a short video about yourself – no longer than 2 minutes.
+Make a short video about yourself (in English) – no longer than 2 minutes.
 Tell us:

 - Why do you want to be a youth activist?

 - Why do you think young people should vote?

 - Do you think the European Union matters?
 How should it change?

 Upload your video to YouTube.